scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Path validation.* SCION routers validate network paths in packets at each hop, so that they are only forwarded along paths that were authorized by all on-path ASes in the control plane.
 Thanks to a system of nested message authentication codes, traffic hijacking attacks are avoided.

-In conclusion, in comparison to today's Internet, the SCION's data plane pushes some of the responsibilities away from routers onto endpoints (such as selecting paths or reacting to failures).
+In conclusion, in comparison to today's Internet, the SCION's data plane takes some of the responsibilities away from routers and places them on endpoints (such as selecting paths or reacting to failures).
 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialized routing table lookup hardware.
 Routers validate network paths so that packets are only forwarded on previously authorized paths.